Rizwan Cheema: Domestic and T20 franchise career

 He turned in a noteworthy season in 2005, scoring 627 runs in 14 matches at just under 50, and taking 24 wickets at 13.12.

-After a disappointing 2006, Cheema established himself as the league's most dangerous batsman the following year with two big hundreds 161 off a scarcely believable 61 balls with eight fours with 15 sixes and an effort of 145 with 15 fours and nine sixes.
+After a disappointing 2006, Cheema established himself as the league's most dangerous batsman the following year with two big hundreds, a 161 off 61 balls with eight fours and 15 sixes and a 145 with 15 fours and nine sixes.

 In 2010, Canada was included in Caribbean T20, the T20 tournament in the West Indies.
 Due to Ashish Bagai’s injury, Cheema was named as captain for the tournament which also involves seven teams from the Caribbean.

 His Canadian team surprised everyone by winning a stirring encounter with England domestic Twenty20 Champions Hampshire cricket club.

 He has also made the shortlist for the 2010 IPL contract auction; he is one of 51 people to do so from an original list of 97.

 On 3 June 2018, he was selected to play for the Winnipeg Hawks in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 In June 2019, he was selected to play for the Vancouver Knights franchise team in the 2019 Global T20 Canada tournament.
 In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.